 I would love to know what you think.
 Do you also feel a special connection with the Tree of Life?

-And if you’d like to make one and don’t want to go to all that trouble of finding the materials, I’ve got you covered 😉 Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials for you 😉
+If you’d like to make one and don’t want to go through all that trouble of finding the materials, I’ve got you covered.
+Disclosure: If you click the links below, we may receive a commission from Amazon.
+But don’t worry; it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials for you.

 Or if you’d rather buy than DIY 😉

 Wishing you lots of love and peace always.
 Thank you for popping in for a visit.